 2.)
 Include crystal clear deadlines in your online return policy

-Even though your online return policy was an essential part of the purchasing decision, most of your consumers didn’t expect they will have to return something.
+Even though your online return policy was an essential part of the purchasing decision, most of your consumers didn’t expect they would have to return something.

 Please do not make your policy so complicated that an advanced degree is needed to make sense of it and provide a deadline, so your consumers get it done.

-Do not hide your deadline in the fine print; you should state it prominently in bold alphabets in more than one place on the returns page.
+Do not hide your deadline in the fine print; you should state it prominently in bold alphabet in more than one place on the returns page.

-Straightforward ecommerce returns policy that sets expectations for the duration period while which consumers could return a product permits your consumers to understand what is needed in the returns process.
+A straightforward ecommerce returns policy that sets expectations for the duration period during which consumers could return a product permits your consumers to understand what is needed in the returns process.

 They’re less likely to blame you for the return which goes wrong if they know your return deadline.